The Persistence of Cultural Memory: Investigating Multimodal Iconicity in Diffusion Models: Abstract

 \section{Abstract}

-Our work addresses the ambiguity between generalization and memorization in text-to-image diffusion models, focusing on a specific case we term multimodal iconicity.
-This refers to instances where images and texts evoke culturally shared associations, such as when a title recalls a familiar artwork or film scene.
-While prior research on memorization and unlearning emphasizes forgetting, we examine what is remembered and how, focusing on the balance between recognizing cultural references and reproducing them.
-We introduce an evaluation framework that separates recognition, whether a model identifies a reference, from realization, how it depicts it through replication or reinterpretation, quantified through measures capturing both dimensions.
-By evaluating five diffusion models across 767 Wikidata-derived cultural references spanning static and dynamic imagery, we show that our framework distinguishes replication from transformation more effectively than existing similarity-based methods.
+The ambiguity between generalization and memorization in text-to-image diffusion models becomes particularly pronounced when prompts invoke culturally shared visual references, a phenomenon we term \textit{multimodal iconicity}.
+These are instances in which images and texts reflect established cultural associations, such as when a title recalls a familiar artwork or film scene.
+Such cases challenge existing approaches to evaluating memorization, as they define a setting in which instance-level memorization and culturally grounded generalization are structurally intertwined.
+To address this challenge, we propose an evaluation framework to assess a model’s ability to remain culturally grounded without relying on direct visual replication.
+Specifically, we introduce the \textit{Cultural Reference Transformation (CRT)} metric, which separates two dimensions of model behavior: \textit{Recognition}, whether a model evokes a reference, from \textit{Realization}, how it depicts it through replication or reinterpretation.
+We evaluate five diffusion models on 767 Wikidata-derived cultural references, covering both still and moving imagery, and find systematic differences in how they respond to multimodal iconicity: some show weaker recognition, while others rely more heavily on replication.
 To assess linguistic sensitivity, we conduct prompt perturbation experiments using synonym substitutions and literal image descriptions, finding that models often reproduce iconic visual structures even when textual cues are altered.
-Finally, our analysis shows that cultural alignment correlates not only with training data frequency, but also textual uniqueness, reference popularity, and creation date.
-Our work reveals that the value of diffusion models lies not only in what they reproduce but in how they transform and recontextualize cultural knowledge, advancing evaluation beyond simple text–image matching toward richer contextual understanding.
+Finally, we find that cultural reference recognition correlates not only with training data frequency, but also textual uniqueness, reference popularity, and creation date.
+Our findings show that the behavior of diffusion models in culturally iconic settings cannot be reduced to simple reproduction, but depends on how references are recognized and realized, advancing evaluation beyond simple text–image matching toward richer contextual understanding.